Predefined Searches¶

 When the search was created |

--Id and literal -Uri lookups return a single full search with all of the header fields plus:
+-Id and literal -Uri lookups return the full search rather than a header.
+It carries the header fields above except MetaverseAttributeCount (use $search.Attributes.Count instead).
+It also adds:

 | Property | Type | Description |